Distance & Alternative Education

 ACC students, including those enrolled in distance education courses, are issued a Student ID Card as proof of identity.
-Students obtain their ACC Student ID card in person at any campus Admissions & Records Office.
-Students must provide an ACC Student ID card to use services on campus, including the Libraries, Learning Labs, and Testing Centers.
+Students obtain their ACC Student ID card in person at any campus Admissions and Enrollment Office.
+Students must provide an ACC Student ID card to use services on campus including the Libraries, Learning Labs, and Testing Centers.

 Confidentiality in Distance Education Courses and Programs

 - Keep your ACCeID and ACCmail account information secure.
 Do not share your login and password information with anyone.

 - Do not give anyone unauthorized access to the Blackboard course.